 Korean, Chinese, and Japanese ideographs use 3-byte or 4-byte sequences.

-utf8 character set is the same in MySQL
+utf8 character set in MySQL has these

 No support for supplementary characters (BMP characters only).